SAP-samples/teched2024-IN180/exercises/ex2/README.md

-# Exercise 1 - SAP PI walkthrough
+# Exercise 1 - SAP Process Integration walkthrough

 In this exercise, you will